BimmerBass/CopperChess/README.md

         - Bonus for being doubled.
         - Bonus for being on the seventh rank.
         - Bonus for having to rooks on the seventh rank (also known as pigs on the seventh).
         - Bonus for being on an open or semi open file.
-Could be done for white like this: rookVal += 40 - 13.3 * pawnCnt(file)
         - Bonus for being on the E and D file in the middlegame.
         - Inversely proportional bonus to the amount of own pawns on the board.
         - Bonus for defending one of our own passed pawns.